brockn/hdfs-nfs-proxy/README.md

 # FAQ

+* I am running an NFS Server on port 2049, how can I configure this to use another port?

+         1) Change 2049 in start-nfs-server.sh to say 2050
+         2) Add port=2050 to the mount options

 * What is this good for? or Can I replace my expensive NAS?

 This is another way to access HDFS.
 It is not a replacement